utcsilab/DL_contrast_correction/README.md

 python train0.py -e ${epochs} -lr ${learn_rate} -dlr ${disc_learn_rate} -df ${data_file} -ma ${model_arc} -l ${loss_type} -G ${GPU_idx} -lb ${Lambda} -lb_b ${Lambda_b} -de ${disc_epoch} -ge ${gen_epoch} -f ${filter} -b ${batch_size}
 ```
+The parameters can be appropriately updated to train a GAN for different configurations like different generator architectures, loss types, training iterations etc.

+## Inference

+During inference only load the pretrained generator network and use directly to generate the corrected contrast images.
+More details about that can find in the `visualizer.py`.